xbgmsharp/yapdnsui/README.md

 Secure yapdnsui
 ---------------

-For security reasons, you may want to run a webserver (like Apache or nginx) in front as a reverse proxy using SSL.
+For security reasons, you may want to run a webserver (like Apache or nginx) in front of your PowerDNS webserver as a reverse proxy using SSL.

 You can read this [HOWTO](http://blog.nachtarbeiter.net/2010/02/16/monitoring-powerdns-via-the-internal-web-server/) to see how.